 |Number of Triangles Per Leaf||Set the mesh cooking hint for max triangles per leaf.
 Fewer triangles per leaf results in slower cooking speed and produces larger mesh sizes with better runtime performance.
 More triangles per leaf results in faster cooking speed and produces smaller mesh sizes with decreased runtime performance.|

 Convex hulls are generated colliders that can approximate the shape of the selected meshes.
-Convex hulls can be used with static, kinematic, and dynamic entities, and are often used on interactive entities that require rigid body physics and a collider mesh that resembles the shape of the visible mesh.
+Convex hulls can be used with static, kinematic, and simulated entities, and are often used on interactive entities that require rigid body physics and a collider mesh that resembles the shape of the visible mesh.